 Fuck.

 We are going to have to either de-solder and re-solder six wires per light to extend the length of the wires, (3,456 soldering operations!!!) or find a way to get little JST extension cords.
 Do they make short JST male-to-female cables?
+They do not.
+Fantastic.
+So now we gotta make it.
+They do make these though:

 They'll work, but only if I can join a male and female connector together.
 This means 3 butt-joints per extension cable.
 3 extensions needed per tile, 144 tiles.
 We're looking at 1296 butt joins.